DurgNomis-drol/mytoyota/README.md

 ## Note:

-As I [@DurgNomis-drol] is not a professional programmer.
+As I [@DurgNomis-drol](https://github.com/DurgNomis-drol) is not a professional programmer.
 I will be maintain it as best as I can.
 If someone is interested in helping with this, they are more the welcome to message me to be a collaborator on this project.

+## Credits

+A huge thanks go to [@calmjm](https://github.com/calmjm) for making [tojota](https://github.com/calmjm/tojota).
+Which is used as the base for making this module.